kiranp/ephemeral_message_service/Design.md

 DESIGN
 ------
-This service implements a production­grade horizontally scalable REST service that implements a simple ephemeral text message service.
+This service implements a production-grade, horizontally scalable REST service that implements a simple ephemeral text message service.

 Service is implemented using Python, Django framework, Redis and Postgres.